tu2-atmanand/task-board-docs/docs/FAQs/index.md

 # Task Board FAQs

+> Questions will be added here, based on users queries.

-> If you havent found your answer here, ask question in the forum : [How to user Forum](HowTOAskQuestion.md)
+> If you haven't found your answer in this docs, ask question in the forum : [How to use Forum](../Advanced/HowToCreateRequest.md)